-Moisturize immediately after showering by patting the skin dry with a towel so that it is left slightly damp.
+- Pat your skin dry with a towel and leave it slightly damp.

-- Immediately seal in that dampness with your lotion or body oil of choice.
+- Immediately seal in that dampness by gently massaging a moisturizing lotion or body oil all over.

 - If your skin is exceptionally dry, you can apply a coat of a rich body cream after a few minutes.